 4. The Battle of Sandwich, on 24 August 1217, was a naval skirmish pitting a Plantagenet English Fleet against a near 100-ship French armada.
 The reasons for the battle are suitably byzantine for Middle Ages politics: London was “held” at the time by Prince Louis of France (later Louis VIII), which did not sit well with the English.
 The French armada was to deliver supplies to Louis, but the English sussed that out and laid in wait at Sandwich.
 Once the French flotilla passed by, the English came out from hiding and attacked.
 With wind and surprise on their side, they laid substantial damage on the French forces—including throwing powdered lime in the air to be carried on the wind and into the eyes of French crewmembers—and won the day.

-The French were led by Eustace the Monk, who was—as the name suggests—an erstwhile monk who one day decided to become a pirate.
-A pirate, a pirate, oh yes a pirate he.
-Eustace initially “worked” for England in the service of King John’s fight against Philip II of France, serving as a sort of unofficial navy for John and holding the Channel Islands as a personal lair.
-He later switched sides and by 1215 was transporting war engines to the barons of England, who were then revolting against John’s general douchery (that ultimately led to John signing the Magna Carta.
-1215 was a big year).
+The French were led by Eustace the Monk.
+As the name suggests, Eustace was a monk, who one day decided to become a pirate.
+Initially “working” for England in the service of King John’s fight against Philip II of France, Eustace led a sort of unofficial English navy and held the Channel Islands as a personal lair.
+Later, he switched sides and by 1215 was transporting war engines to English barons revolting against John’s general douchery and malfeasance—the revolt that led to John signing the Magna Carta.

-Eustace was captured and offered a choice of two sites for his execution.
-No record survives of his choice, but he was definitely beheaded (“you come at the king, you best not miss”).
+Eventually Eustace was captured and offered a choice of two sites for his execution.
+No record survives of his choice, but records definitely survive of his beheading.
 His brothers retained a hold on the Channel Islands until the Treaty of Lambeth compelled Louis to forcibly eject them from their island fortress.

 5. Felix Frankfurter (1882-1965) was an associate justice on the Supreme Court from 1939 to 1962.
-Born in Vienna, Frankfurter was a study in contrasts—his pre-Supreme career and ideology was markedly liberal and, frankly, laudable.
-He supported the minimum wage and restricted work hours, and investigated war-time strikes for a presidential commission.
-As part of that, he argued that labor leader Thomas Mooney had been framed for a San Francisco bombing (Mooney spent 22 years in prison and was eventually pardoned); and he came down hard on strike-breaking, anti-labor tactics of the copper industry.
-He even wrote a book about the frame-job/immigrant hysteria perpetrated on Sacco and Vanzetti.
-Such were his “radical” credentials that Teddy Roosevelt accused him of “excusing men precisely like the Bolsheviki in Russia.”
+Frankfurter was born in Vienna, and here is a short pre-SCOTUS resume: supported minimum wage and restricted work hours; investigated war-time strikes for a presidential commission, eventually arguing that labor leader Thomas Mooney had been framed for the bombing that led to him spending 22 years in prison before being pardoned; came down hard on strike-breaking and anti-labor tactics in the copper industry; wrote a book about the frame-job / immigrant hysteria perpetrated on Sacco and Vanzetti; was accused by Teddy Roosevelt of “excusing men precisely like the Bolsheviki in Russia.”
+In short, he had a lot of unpopular opinions that ended up on the right side of history (or, at least, the not-wrong side of history).

 • • •